RacecarJ/vesc-firmware/README.md

 # vesc-firmware
-Firmware and configuration files for Vedder electronic speed controller
+Firmware and configuration files for Vedder electronic speed controller VESC MkIV.

 Convenience repository for VESC firmware and configuration files for RACECAR/J.

+The firmware and configuration file are version 5.01 of the firmware.

 There is a configuration file for for VESC 6 Plus in the VESC-Configuration/VESC-6-Plus-30k.xml.

-The remaining files in this repository are for VESC version 4.12 hardware.

-The firmware and configuration are for version 4.12 of the VESC hardware.
-Flashing the firmware to a different version of the VESC hardware may lead to failure of the VESC!!

-The firmware is from the Vedder bldc-tool repository: https://github.com/vedderb/bldc-tool This firmware may be flashed using the bldc-tool.

-The configuration files are taken from the mit-racecar hardware repository: https://github.com/mit-racecar/hardware/tree/master/vesc

 <h3>Notes</h3>

-October 2019
+<h4>September 2020</h4>

+* Add firmware and configuration for the VESC MkIV, firmware version 5.01.

+<h4>October 2019</h4>

 * Add configuration for VESC 6 Plus